hanwenzhu/blueprint-gen/README.md

 Note that this conversion is not perfect, and for large projects it may end in some small syntax errors.
 You would need to fix the errors in the converted files.
 You would also need to manually add the nodes that are not in the project itself (typically, `\mathlibok` nodes) to the blueprint, which will be saved to `extra_nodes.lean`.

+Once converted, it is strongly recommended to remove the `uses :=` and `proofUses :=` annoations (and to put them in `sorry_using` if the proof is not yet complete), in order to let blueprint-gen automatically infer the dependencies.

+(For reference, it took me an afternoon to convert [FLT](https://github.com/ImperialCollegeLondon/FLT) to blueprint-gen format and fix all errors.)

 ## Extracting nodes in JSON

 To extract the blueprint nodes in machine-readable format, run: